 People who are concerned about their own personal health tend to also have more awareness of the health of others and the planet.

-Any more ideas?
+Any more ideas on how to help increase the food supply in a healthy way?
 What do you feel when you read these infographics?

 If you are looking at ways to change your eating habits and help the planet, I have made it easy to start.
 I have put my research into these two e-books that are filled with recipes to help you on your journey to a greener way of eating, which not only is healthier for you but also is better for the planet.

 Green Means Lean E-Book – Teaches you how to balance your body’s pH simply and easily.
 Learn about Acid-Alkaline Balancing for a healthier body.